Aakash289/AI-Time-Estimator/README.md

 This project is intentionally simple and self contained, designed to demonstrate how to build a reliable command line tool using the OpenAI Responses API with strict JSON output and validation.

-What this project does
+---

+## What This Project Does

-Prompts the user for a task description via the command line
+- Prompts the user for a task description via the command line

-Sends the task to the OpenAI Responses API
+- Sends the task to the OpenAI Responses API

-Generates a time estimate with:
+- Generates a time estimate with:

-Total estimated minutes
+  - Total estimated minutes

-A realistic time range
+  - A realistic time range

-A breakdown of steps with minutes per step
+  - A breakdown of steps with minutes per step

-Assumptions made
+  - Assumptions made

-Potential risks
+  - Potential risks

-Validates the AI response to ensure correct structure and data types
+- Validates the AI response to ensure correct structure and data types

-Always returns valid JSON, even when errors occur
+- Always returns valid JSON, even when errors occur

 This makes the tool suitable for automation, scripting, or integration into other workflows.

-Technologies used

-Python 3

-OpenAI Python SDK (Responses API)

-python dotenv for environment variable management

-uv for virtual environment and dependency management

-Standard Python libraries

-json

-os

-sys

-typing

-How it works
-Environment setup

-The OpenAI API key is stored in a .env file

-python dotenv loads the key into the environment at runtime

-User input

-The CLI prompts the user to describe a task

-Input is validated to ensure it is not empty

-Prompt construction

-A structured prompt is built with strict instructions

-The AI is instructed to return only valid JSON with a fixed schema

-API call

-The OpenAI Responses API is called using the official SDK

-JSON mode is enabled to enforce structured output

-Parsing and validation

-The response is parsed into a Python dictionary

-The output is validated to ensure:

-Correct keys

-Correct data types

-Breakdown minutes sum to total minutes

-Output

-The final result is printed as formatted JSON

-If any step fails, a fallback JSON error response is returned

-Setup and usage

-Clone the repository

-Create a virtual environment using uv

-Install dependencies

-Add your OpenAI API key to a .env file

-Run the CLI

-Design principles

-Single file implementation

-No external datasets or file writes

-Predictable and validated JSON output

-Defensive error handling

-Readable and maintainable code
+---

+## Technologies Used

+- Python 3
+- OpenAI Python SDK (Responses API)
+- python dotenv for environment variable management
+- uv for virtual environment and dependency management

+### Standard Python Libraries

+- json
+- os
+- sys
+- typing

+---

+## How It Works

+### Environment Setup

+- The OpenAI API key is stored in a `.env` file
+- python dotenv loads the key into the environment at runtime

+### User Input

+- The CLI prompts the user to describe a task
+- Input is validated to ensure it is not empty

+### Prompt Construction

+- A structured prompt is built with strict instructions
+- The AI is instructed to return only valid JSON with a fixed schema

+### API Call

+- The OpenAI Responses API is called using the official SDK
+- JSON mode is enabled to enforce structured output

+### Parsing and Validation

+- The response is parsed into a Python dictionary
+- The output is validated to ensure:
+  - Correct keys
+  - Correct data types
+  - Breakdown minutes sum to total minutes

+### Output

+- The final result is printed as formatted JSON
+- If any step fails, a fallback JSON error response is returned

+---

+## Setup and Usage

+1. Clone the repository
+2. Create a virtual environment using uv
+3. Install dependencies
+4. Add your OpenAI API key to a `.env` file
+5. Run the CLI

+---

+## Design Principles

+- Single file implementation
+- No external datasets or file writes
+- Predictable and validated JSON output
+- Defensive error handling
+- Readable and maintainable code